 Want more info?

-- Language Arts
+- English/Language Arts

 - National Science Teachers Association

-- Social Studies
+- National Council for the Social Studies

 Students may become involved in campus chapters of professional organizations that relate to various programs in teacher education, including:

 - Golden Apple

 Students may also be involved in the Best Buddies Program or tutor children through America Reads.
 Phi Delta Kappa and Pi Lambda Theta are two education honor societies that have chapters on the

 Recent graduates have earned a 100 percent pass rate on the Illinois licensure tests.
 Bradley teacher education graduates enjoy a high job placement rate and find rewarding careers upon graduation.
 Graduate school opportunities at Bradley University consist of master’s degree programs in Leadership in Educational Administration, Human Development Counseling and Curriculum and Instruction- with focus areas in Special Education, Reading, and Multidisciplinary.